 At the end of a learning period, for example a unit or a project, summative assessment tasks are carried out.
 These summarize what a student knows, understands and/or is able to do.
-An example of a summative assessment task could be a test, performance, presentation, essay, product etc.
+An example of a summative assessment is a report grade.